David Alan Grier (writer)

 He is also the technology principal for the Washington-based consulting firm Djaghe, LLC, alongside his wife, Jean Heilman Grier.
 Djaghe, LLC works with clients in the United States along with Asia, Europe and South America, on topics dealing with technology and trade issues.
 He is also a member of the Institute for International Science & Technology Policy of the George Washington University.
 At the University, he served as Director of University Honors, Assistant Dean of Engineering and Associate Dean of International Affairs.
 He was the recipient of the 2009 George Washington Award for Contributions to the University and was the 2013 President of the Computer Society of the IEEE.

-Grier was raised in Detroit, contemporaneously with the actor David Alan Grier.
+Grier was raised in Detroit, contemporaneously with the actor David Grier.
 As a teenager, he worked for Oldsmobile and Burroughs Computer Corporation, where he learned to program.
 He attended Middlebury College in Vermont, where he studied with the writers Barry Hannah and Tom Gavin, and he spent most of his spare time in the computer center writing a word processor, though he was nominally a mathematics major.
 He then worked on the Burroughs Scientific Processor Project in Paoli, Pennsylvania.
 He attended the University of Washington in Seattle, where he received a doctorate in Mathematical Statistics even though he spent much of his spare time doing amateur improv.
 His breakthrough article was a piece on how the 1989 protestors at Tiananmen Square used the precursor of the Internet to rally their supporters in North America.